robspuerta/Project5_Project_Inception/README.md

 ## Practical exercise: Online Marketplace

 A Marketplace is a web-based platform where a customer can buy from different online stores.
 This is the case for MercadoLibre or Amazon.
+From the business / technical point of views, it has some complexities like different type of Clients, each one with different customer's paths, different technologies involved, legal considerations, competition and more.

-Now, lets try to imagine we have to create this platform from the beginning or just want to get to know the on-going produc.
+Now, imagine we have to create this platform from the beginning or just want to get to know the on-going product.
+I have personally gathered this 5 tools to make the Project Inception, but these are not mandatory, only #2 and #3 are highly recommended on Agile framework, but each one of them has their advantages.

-### Canvas Business Model
+### #1.
+Business Model Canvas
+This tool creates a visual representation of our business model, aligning **WHAT we do, HOW we do it and WHO are our clients**.
+This is a very interesting tool I have used with strategic and core teams (not all stakeholders) and the most common result is understanding that everybody has different perspective on many items, especially on "Clients" and "Services".
 <img src="https://github.com/robspuerta/Project5_Project_Inception/blob/main/Business%20Model%20Canvas%20-%20Etsy.jpg" width="500"/>

-### Business Objective

-### Impact Mapping
+### #2.
+Impact Mapping

 <img src="https://github.com/robspuerta/Project5_Project_Inception/blob/main/Impact%20Mapping.png" width="500"/>

-### User Story Mapping
+### #3.
+User Story Mapping

 <img src="https://github.com/robspuerta/Project5_Project_Inception/blob/main/User%20Story%20Mapping.jpg" width="500"/>

+### #4.
+Project Objectives Vs Business Objective
+The idea is to link the Project Objectives Vs Business Objective by using a simple matrix, and using a relative ponderation (i.e. 1 has minimum impact and 5 direct impact).
+Then repeat the excersice but now linking User Stories from (#2 Impact mapping) and Project Objetives.
+I haven't found proper documentation about this excersise but it is a great idea to align and match the organization strategic goals with the product strategy, and to understand how each requirement has an impact in the company.
+This can be done with all the stake holders right after Impact and User Story Mapping, or just with the core team if the workshop exceed the time.

-### Customer Journey Map
+### #5.
+Customer Journey Map

 Conclusion y responder la pregunta

-Let me know in the comments how would you align expectations using Agile as a framework.
+Let me know in the comments how would you align expectations or get to fully know a product from the inside.

 <sub>This was an educational exercise.
 Check more posts on my [GitHub](https://github.com/robspuerta) and more about me on [Linkedin](https://www.linkedin.com/in/robin-puerta/).</sub>